MarcoHassan/ETH-Smart-Contract/README.md

 cp $HOME/.py-solc/solc-v0.4.25/bin/solc ~/venv/bin/       // copy the downloaded compiler to the virtual environment so that it is accessible.
 ```

-## Solidity Code
+## Solidity code

-The three Solidity scripts that backs our program are available under
+The three Solidity scripts that back our program are available under
 the ```src/sol``` repository in this Github page.

 The lower temperature script is the script to transfer Ether to an